|

 A Multicultural Life Expands the Self

 Exposure to multiple cultures provides alternative ways of living, thinking, and valuing the world.
-Instead of being confined to the expectations of a single cultural lens, individuals can discover which norms truly resonate with them.
+Instead of being confined to the expectations of a single cultural lens, individuals can discover what truly resonates with them.

 Real Self-Discovery Goes Beyond Inherited Values